Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 If you have to use more than one of these medications, wait about five minutes between using each type.
 Generally, patients will use eye drops for as long as their doctor finds them necessary.

 It can be tough to remember to use your eye drops as prescribed.
 Many patients do not get the full benefits of their medication because they forget to use it.
-Patients with arthritis may also find it difficult to hold on to the bottle or use the dropper.
+If you are concerned about being able to remember and adhere to your drops schedule, ask your ophthalmologist about iDose TR, the newest treatment for glaucoma.
+It eliminates the need to remember daily doses or worry about missed applications, making it easier to maintain stable eye pressure at all times.

 young woman drinking water